KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 ---

-### 16.5 The Path as Fractal — The Looping Motion of Becoming
+### 16.5 The Path as Spiraling — The Looping Motion of Becoming

 The Resonant’s journey
 is not a straight line.